Garrett Grayson: New Orleans Saints

 The New Orleans Saints drafted Grayson in the third round, 75th overall, in the 2015 NFL draft.
-He did not appear in a game for the Saints during his rookie year.
+He spent the 2015 season as the Saints' third-string quarterback, but did not play in any games.

 On September 7, 2016, Grayson was released by the Saints and was re-signed to the practice squad.
 He signed a reserve/future contract with the Saints on January 2, 2017.
 Grayson was waived by New Orleans on September 2.

 Atlanta Falcons

 On October 17, 2017, Grayson was signed to the Atlanta Falcons' practice squad.
-He was released on November 8, but was re-signed six days later.
+He was released on November 8, but was re-signed to the practice squad six days later.
 Grayson signed a reserve/future contract with the Falcons on January 15, 2018.
 On September 1, Grayson was waived by the Falcons.

 Salt Lake Stallions

-Grayson signed with the Salt Lake Stallions of the Alliance of American Football (AAF).
+In September 2018, Grayson signed with the Salt Lake Stallions of the Alliance of American Football (AAF).
+His contract was made void after signing to the Denver Broncos practice squad.

 Denver Broncos

 On October 25, 2018, Grayson was signed to the Broncos' practice squad.
 On January 2, 2019, Grayson was re-signed to reserve/future contract.
 On May 2, the Broncos waived Grayson.

 On August 8, 2019, it was reported that Grayson confirmed he was "stepping away" from football after declining an offer from the Falcons.